valueflows/valuenetwork/docs/install_docker.md

     docker-compose up
     ```
 3. Now you have a running instance but the DB is still empty or copied from testOCP.
 To run locally you will need to run the DB migrations and create a new superadmin user to login with so you can access the admin backend.
-    a.
-Run DB migrations:
+    - Run DB migrations:
     ```
     docker-compose exec valuenetwork ./docker/valuenetwork/run-db-migrations.sh
     ```
-    b.
-Create new superuser account (feel free to use your own details if you wish):
+    - Create new superuser account (feel free to use your own details if you wish):
     ```
     docker-compose exec valuenetwork ./docker/valuenetwork/create-superuser.sh valuenetwork_user admin@example.com mrY7rZZ6ztjN90fN6hy6
     ```